 HOW WILL I RECEIVE THE RESULTS?

-While 8 genes are analyzed using this technology that impact an array of agents, only those drug-gene interactions that have been reviewed and approved as actionable by the Vanderbilt Pharmacy & Therapeutics (P&T) committee will be made available for clinical decision support.
+The drug-gene interactions that have been reviewed and approved as actionable by the Vanderbilt Pharmacy & Therapeutics (P&T) subcommittees will be made available for point-of-care clinical decision support.
 These genetic results will be stored within eStar (Vanderbilt’s electronic health record) under the tabs for genomic indicators and lab results.
 Please visit the Learning Exchange for a short video on how to find your results in eStar.
 These results are also available to the patient at myhealthatvanderbilt.com.